 Grants Process in Humble ISD

-The Office of Community Development is available to assist Humble ISD staff and community volunteers with high quality support and assistance in all phases of the grant-seeking process.
+The Office of Community Engagement is available to assist Humble ISD staff and community volunteers with high quality support and assistance in all phases of the grant-seeking process.

 We encourage all grant writers to read Humble ISD’s Grant Manual before beginning the grant writing process.
 The Humble ISD Grant Manual document will give you guidance on grant writing basics and tips on making your proposal a winning one.

 In order to make this process smooth, please adhere to these basic guidelines as indicated in the following steps:

 Develop a well-rounded project or program plan.

 Discuss your project with campus or department officials and obtain approval to apply.

 Plan should identify a problem or need with specific objectives and action items aimed a lessening or alleviating the need.
 Complete the Project Overview form to address requisite narrative areas of your project.

 Determine whether or not you meet all requirements for eligibility as specified in the application guidelines or announcement.